 - Falls Friends

-If you would like to attend a Falls Friends session or become a Falls Friends Champion please contact FallsPrevention@hants.gov.uk
+If you live in Aldershot, Farnborough or the surrounding areas within the borough, and would like to attend a Falls Friends session or become a Falls Friends Champion please contact FallsPrevention@hants.gov.uk

 - Other steps you can take to prevent falls